aeternity/AEXs/AEXS/aex-2.md

       - `src`: The path to the image file.
 This field MUST NOT be a relative URL and MUST be an absolute URL.
     - `network`: Network id used by the wallet

-- `peer.update.network`: MUST be used by Aepp or Wallet for informing the other party about the change of network.
+- `network.update`: MUST be used by Aepp or Wallet for informing the other party about the change of network.

     **Parameters**

     _Object_
   - `network`: Updated network id.

-- `peer.connection.close`: MUST be used by Aepp or Wallet for informing the other party that it is disconnecting and further requests will either be denied or not acknowledged.
+- `connection.close`: MUST be used by Aepp or Wallet for informing the other party that it is disconnecting and further requests will either be denied or not acknowledged.

-- `wallet.update.address`: MUST be used by the wallet to notify subscribed aepps about the address change.
+- `address.update`: MUST be used by the wallet to notify subscribed aepps about the address change.

   **Parameters**